PoisotLab/ms_straight_lines/manuscript.md

 The Beta-Binomial model had the most favourable values of PSIS-LOO information criteron (Table).
 Which suggests that it will make the best predictions.
-More importantly, only the Beta Binomial model makes predictions which respect the constraints set by ecological principles
+More importantly, only the Beta Binomial model makes predictions which respect the constraints set by ecological principles.

 ![posterior_predictions](figures/fig_02_link_species_4models.png){#fig:PP_counterfactual}